oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 You can reach the RabbitMQ Management GUI: loadbalancer_externalip:15672

 ### Access your Splunk Management GUI
-You can reach the RabbitMQ Management GUI: loadbalancer_externalip:8000
+You can reach the Splunk Management GUI: loadbalancer_externalip:8000

 #### Create the Splunk dashboard

+### Scale workers
+By default the instalation is going to deploy 100 mcv-worker pods and 50 mcv-parent pods.
+To increase the performance, ensure to set the number of pods according to the number of OCPUs in your node pool.
+You can scale the number of pods with:

+    kubectl scale --replicas=[NUM_OF_REPLICAS] rc/mcv-controller
+    kubectl scale --replicas=[NUM_OF_REPLICAS] rc/mcv-parent-controller

 ## SSH to the client
 In order to test the simulator, first of all you need to identify the name of the client pod: